zellux/gokarna-hugo/exampleSite/content/posts/theme-documentation-advanced.md

 ---
 ```

-and the `metaKeywords` specified in the config.toml:
+and the `metaKeywords` specified in the hugo.toml:

 ```markdown
 [params]